 If only Combat had stayed afloat after their parent company went bankrupt, the Portent G4 in a youth barrel may have found itself on the top of the list.
 The G4 is a smooth sailing single piece composite with a great pop like the Techzilla, but a big barrel like the Easton Beast.
 It comes in both a drop 10 and a drop 12.

 Best 2 1/4 Youth Bat Sources

 We relied heavily on a few sources to derive this Best 2 1/4 Youth Bat placing.
-Of course, our well read Best Youth Bats Ever page was useful.
-That page, however, treats the term “youth bat” in the loose sense of the term, defining youth as every bat that is not an adult bat.
-As such, it will include some 2 5/8 and 2 3/4 barrel bats in drop 5’s, drop 8’s and the works.
+Of course, our well read Best Bats for kids page was useful.
+That page, however, treats the term "youth bat" in the loose sense of the term, defining youth as every bat that is not an adult bat.
+As such, it will include some 2 5/8 and 2 3/4 barrel bats in drop 5's, drop 8's and the works.
 This list includes only 2 1/4 BPF 1.15 stamped bats that are also current in the market.

 In addition to our Best Youth Bats of All Time page, we relied on the individual reviews of the bats we rank as well as our best drop 12 and best drop 10 articles.
 We also spent time on justbats.com 2 1/4 bat page.
-Here are the reviews on our site we revisited for this best 2 1/4 article.

 How We Decided on the Best 2 1/4 Youth Bat

 As we mention in every best bats article we write, the best bat for most is not the best bat for all.
 In fact, we don't even claim our list is the best bat for most.
 Instead, we think it the best bat for the largest percentage of players, and that percentage may very well be less than 50%.
 The fact is there are many good bats, and depending on your needs, budget and hitting style, the best bat for you may not even be found on this list.

 Why We Might Be Right